gumaerc-testorg/11.945-spring-2006/content/pages/assignments.md

 Due Day 4 of New Orleans Site Visit

 This assignment is adapted from similar assignments developed by Susan Silberberg for 11.945 Spring 2004, The Springfield Studio.
-It is intended as an exercise to help students closely observe the neighborhood for clues about the neighborhood's image, transportation, commercial activity, architecture/urban design, and physical/environmental conditions. ([PDF]({{< baseurl >}}/resources/notrip_assn))
+It is intended as an exercise to help students closely observe the neighborhood for clues about the neighborhood's image, transportation, commercial activity, architecture/urban design, and physical/environmental conditions. ({{% resource_link fc95a169-483e-1bf7-4d12-0d61cf4afed8 "PDF" %}})